Philmontelf/Libra/Sagittarius/README.md

 - Open it.

-- Insert one number on the left side and another on the right side.
+- Insert the solution in the input box.

-- Click on **Verify**: Both fish come closer towards eachother depending on how similar the the input word is to the scrambled one; if the word is correct, the fishes meet.
+- Click on **Verify**: The arrow will get closer to the target based on how much the input solution is close to the correct one.

 ## Files